-Are Incidents Involving Trees Simply an 'Act of God' or Can Owners of Property or Arborists Be Held Legally Responsible?
+Are Incidents Involving Trees Simply an 'Act of God' or Can Owners of Property Be Held Legally Responsible?

 Although trees are extensively found throughout our urban and rural landscape, we often take the value of trees for granted.
 We also often fail to fully appreciate the potential for legal issues to arise from incidents involving tree ownership or tree management.
 Among other things, legal issues may involve border trees, hazard trees, healthy trees, or nuisance trees.